 With drug use becoming normalized, it’s no question that we need to address this issue NOW!
 But in order for us to get a better understanding, let’s talk about a tricky little bastard called Dopamine.

 Dopamine is a natural “reward-seeking” neurotransmitter located in the brain.
 It helps regulate attention, emotional response, and contributes to feeling pleasure or satisfaction.
 We feel this when we get a text from a friend or when we’ve helped a loved one in need.
 That’s because dopamine comes in effect and motivates us to seek some type of reward (i.e. feeling good).
 Dopamine also comes in full effect when we drink, smoke, or partake in social media.

-Which means it’s HIGHLY addictive and drug users rely on substance abuse to seek the feel good reward of dopamine.
+This means it’s HIGHLY addictive and drug users rely on substance abuse to seek the feel-good reward of dopamine.